Rudy Giuliani insists Trump was unaware of Stormy Daniels reimbursement until recently

 Breaking News Emails

-“I don't think the president realized he paid him (Cohen) back for that specific thing until we (his legal team) made him aware of the paperwork,” he told NBC News.
+“I don't think the president realized he paid him (Cohen) back for that specific thing until we (his legal team) made him aware of the paperwork,” he said.

 Giuliani says the president was subsequently on board with the decision to go public with the reimbursement.
 "You're not going to see daylight between the president and me," he said.
 "We're going to work hard to have a consistent strategy."